c6o/docs/content/reference/kubeclient.md

 The KubeClient functionality is available in both direct and batch mode except where indicated.

-* CRUD - perform create, read list, update, patch or delete on a specified kubernetes document.
+* CRUD - perform create, read list, update, patch or delete on a specified Kubernetes document.

 * exec - run the command and args on a specified pod.

-* watch - watch a specified kubernetes resource
+* watch - watch a specified Kubernetes resource

 * Files - CRUD using file handlebar templates